MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ns-webservices-_ws_union_description.md

 // Set "none" choice
 structType.choice = None;
 </code></pre>

-                The following is the grammar describing the order of the <a href="https://msdn.microsoft.com/8b562fab-f3c5-4732-b993-f7f61ca14ab6">WS_FIELD_DESCRIPTION</a>
+The following is the grammar describing the order of the <a href="https://msdn.microsoft.com/8b562fab-f3c5-4732-b993-f7f61ca14ab6">WS_FIELD_DESCRIPTION</a>that make up a <b>WS_UNION_DESCRIPTION</b>.
+The order is defined based on the
-                that make up a <b>WS_UNION_DESCRIPTION</b>.
-The order is defined based on the mapping field of the <b>WS_FIELD_DESCRIPTION</b>.
+                mapping field of the <b>WS_FIELD_DESCRIPTION</b>.